 The residence life program is based on the principles of providing students with a safe, healthy and attractive living environment that supports the academic mission of the college.
 The residence halls provide an opportunity for interaction among peers of all ethnic and cultural backgrounds.
 Many aspects of the residence hall living occur simply by the nature of the environment, however many are shaped by the goals of the institution.
 The SUNY Polytechnic Institute places a high-priority on the concept of our halls serving as living-learning environments.
 A second component is the high priority placed on the physical condition of our campus.
-To keep the buildings safe and in good condition, residence hall students, each student is encouraged to do their part to assure a safe and secure environment by adhering to the safety related policies and procedures.
+To keep the buildings safe and in good condition, residence life staff work closely with University Police and Facilities departments.
+While there are many safeguards in place for residence hall students, each student is encouraged to do their part to assure a safe and secure environment by adhering to the safety related policies and procedures.
 Students are made aware of safety concerns as well as prevention tactics and personal responsibility through a variety of in-hall mediums.